balena-io-experimental/browser/readme.md

 * Colors have changed dramatically

 Here are some things to try:
-* Setting the WINDOW_SIZE manually to your display's resolution (e.g. `1980,1080`) - the display may be mis-reporting it's resolution to the device
 * Increase the memory being allocated to the GPU with the Device Configuration tab on the dashboard, or via [configuration variable](https://www.balena.io/docs/learn/manage/configuration/) - for large displays the device may need to allocate more memory to displaying the output